TheinHan/hello-world/README.md

 I am a beginner, but with lots of enthusiasm.
 Now, the journey to become professional software engineer has began.

-This is test git push, in order to understand git more.
+This is test git push.
+I want to understand git more.